Invizimals (video game): Story

 The story follows Kenichi Nakamura, a researcher at PSP R&D in Tokyo.
-He has made the discovery of invisible animals, which he dubs Invizimals.
+He has discovered invisible animals, which he dubs Invizimals.
 Invizimals are only visible using an attached PSP camera and pointing it at a device called the trap.
-Kenichi's life is devoted to finding Invizimals, in addition to furthering the common understanding surrounding them.
-Only specific people have the aura necessary to see these Invizimals, even among those with access to the same equipment, and Kenichi detects that the player is one of these select few people.
+Kenichi's life is devoted to finding Invizimals and furthering the understanding of them.
+Only specific people have the aura necessary to see these Invizimals, even among those with access to the same equipment, and Kenichi detects that the player is one of these few people.

-Kenichi's most trusted colleague, Professor Bob Dawson, teaches the player the basics of Invizimal combat and assists Kenichi in his research.
-Dawson makes the discovery that Invizimals are made of energy, specifically light, and that the light particles that emit off of them in battle - sparks, as Dawson calls them - can be used as a currency in the Invizimal world.
-After being taught the basics of Invizimal combat, the player hones their skills and trains their Invizimals across various Invizimal fighting clubs spotted across the world.
+Kenichi's most trusted colleague, Professor Bob Dawson, assists Kenichi in his research and teaches the player the basics of Invizimal combat.
+Dawson discovers that Invizimals are made of energy, specifically light, and that the light particles that they emit in battle – sparks, as Dawson calls them – can be used as a currency in the Invizimal world.
+After being taught the basics of Invizimal combat, the player hones their skills and trains their Invizimals across various Invizimal fighting clubs around the world.

-Kenichi's boss requests that he take a business trip to a business associate of his located in Mumbai, India, and that Kenichi takes vital research data about Invizimals with him.
-However, after Kenichi disembarks the plane and leaves the airport, he is kidnapped by an unknown man.
-Kenichi's good friend Jazmin Nayar notifies the player that she could not find Kenichi around the time he was scheduled to meet up with her.
+Kenichi's boss asks him to meet a business associate of his located in Mumbai, India, and that Kenichi take vital research data about Invizimals with him.
+After Kenichi disembarks the plane and leaves the airport, he is kidnapped by an unknown man.
+Kenichi's good friend Jazmin Nayar notifies the player that she could not find Kenichi who was scheduled to meet with her.
 The unknown man interrogated Kenichi, as the unknown man had knowledge of Invizimals.
-However, Kenichi played dumb in the interrogation, and hid the crucial thumb drive with his research data on it, and was eventually let go.
+Kenichi said nothing in the interrogation and hid the crucial thumb drive with his research data on it; he was eventually let go.
 After this incident, Kenichi's boss reached an arrangement with another associate of his, Sir Sebastian Campbell, to have Kenichi transferred to the Campbell Castle in England to give Kenichi a safe place to further conduct his research.

-After having met Campbell, the player is invited to a tournament in Berlin where many of Campbell's colleagues are attending.
+After having met Campbell, the player is invited to a tournament in Berlin attended by many of Campbell's colleagues.
 After winning the tournament, the player sits down to have dinner with Rolf, the champion of the Berlin club that the player defeated in the tournament.
-Rolf asks the player to find his favorite Invizimal for him, and in return, Rolf gives the player a mutant Invizimal, an Invizimal with a different color than normal that is more powerful than its regular counterparts.
+Rolf asks the player to find his favorite Invizimal for him, and, in return, Rolf gives the player a mutant Invizimal, an Invizimal that is more powerful than its counterparts.